-- 4. Go to System Log Level to change the level if needed. - 5.
-Go to File Log Level to change the logging level of the MarkLogic Server private log file (ErrorLog.txt) if needed. - 6.
-Go to Rotate Log Files to select when MarkLogic Server should start a new private log file for this group.
+- 2. Click your target group. - 3.
+Scroll to the System Log Level field and change the value if needed. - 4.
+If needed, change the File Log Level field to change the logging level of the MarkLogic Server private log file (ErrorLog.txt). - 5.
+In the Rotate Log Files field, select when MarkLogic Server should start a new private log file for this group.